 When to Harvest Lettuce

 Nearly all varieties of lettuce are ready to harvest within 65 days.
+You can harvest the outer leaves as soon as they are large enough.
 If planted between mid-August and February lettuce would be ready to harvest between October and April.